FLEX AUDIOLOGY

 Tinnitus is a neurological condition with an unknown cause.
 Most people are barely aware of tinnitus in its early stages, but as the sound intensifies, so does their awareness.
 Increased awareness leads to stress, loss of sleep, and decreased productivity.

-Stress tends to increase the person’s sensitivity to the sound, increasing the level of stress and creating a snowballing effect.
-When tinnitus reaches a level that disrupts concentration or makes it impossible to relax or sleep, it becomes a debilitating condition.
+Stress tends to increase the person’s sensitivity to the sound, increasing the level of stress and creating a snowball effect.
+When tinnitus reaches a level that disrupts concentration or makes it impossible to relax or sleep, it becomes a debilitating condition that requires effective tinnitus management.

 Evaluating Your Tinnitus